 May 30, 2014

 Description: This workshop is an introduction to hearing, seeing, and responding like a Gestalt practitioner.
 Through a series of exercises, participants will experience becoming fully present in the here and now and experience the difference in the impact they have using Gestalt principles.

 Lynne M. Kweder, MPA, LSW, BCC formerly GIC’s executive director, is an independent consultant, primarily to nonprofit and public organizations.
 Her interests include working with organizational change, leadership development, strategic planning and structuring, development of boards of trustees, and race and multicultural relations.

-Deadline for Registration: March 27, 2014
+Deadline for Registration: May 29, 2014